ava-labs/avalanche-docs/docs/tooling/cli-guides/create-a-validator.md

 ---
 tags: [Tooling, Avalanche-CLI]
-description: This page demonstrates how to deploy an Avalanche validator using just one Avalanche-CLI command.
+description: This page demonstrates how to deploy Avalanche validators using just one Avalanche-CLI command.
-pagination_label: Run an Avalanche Validator with One Avalanche-CLI Command
+pagination_label: Run Avalanche Validators with One Avalanche-CLI Command
-sidebar_label: Run a Validator
+sidebar_label: Run Validators
 sidebar_position: 3
 ---

 # Run an Avalanche Validator with One Avalanche-CLI Command

-This page demonstrates how to deploy an Avalanche validator using just one Avalanche-CLI command.
+This page demonstrates how to deploy Avalanche validators using just one Avalanche-CLI command.

 :::info